Ragnaroek/mithril/README.md

 Mithril was tested on this Platform/architecture combinations so far:
 - macOS 10.13/x64
 - Windows/x64
+- Linux
+  - CentOS 7 64bit

-Please notify me, if you tested mithril on one other platform (Linux would be intersting, since I'm on macOS only) and it is running stable.
+Please notify me, if you tested mithril on one other platform and it is running stable.

 ARM support (Raspberry, Pine64) is a short term goal I am working on.